-One of our goals is to promote increased math performance at all grade levels.
-Completing the summer math booklet allows each school, student, and parent within the cluster to work together to achieve this goal.
+One goal at White Oak Middle School is to promote increased math performance at all grade levels.
+Completing the summer math booklet allows each student, and parent to work together to achieve this goal.
 Students who complete the summer math booklet will be able to:

-- Increase retention of math concepts,

-- Work toward closing the gap in student performance, and

-- Apply math concepts to performance tasks.
+- Increase retention of math concepts, - Improve and raise the level of math MSA performance, - Work toward closing the gap in student performance, - Apply math concepts to performance tasks, and - Successfully complete Algebra 1 by the end of eighth grade.